open-contracting/standard-development-handbook/docs/profiles/technical/deployment.md

 # Deployment

-A profile's deployment is simpler than the standard's [deployment](../../standard/technical/deployment).
+A profile's deployment is the same as the standard's [deployment](../../standard/technical/deployment), except where noted below.
 If a profile is unversioned, some of the below may be irrelevant.

 ## Schemas and extensions